Damar Hamlin may have suffered "remarkably rare" condition, Dr. Agus says

 "It happens in Little League baseball.
 A ball is thrown by a pitcher and hits the person in the chest," Agus said.
 "It happens in soccer where there's something that causes that blunt force trauma.
 So, remarkably rare."

-On Tuesday, the Bills confirmed Hamlin spent the night in the intensive care unit and remained in critical condition.
+Hamlin's heartbeat was restored on the field, according to the Buffalo Bills.
+On Tuesday, the team confirmed Hamlin spent the night in the intensive care unit and remained in critical condition at the University of Cincinnati Medical Center.

 "We are grateful and thankful for the outpouring of support we have received thus far," the team said in a tweet.